carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ```

 Note: at this stage, we are only dealing with metadata, so no image is going to be downloaded yet.
 But even metadata can
 be quite bulky if a large number of scenes match our search!
-For this reason, we limit the search result to 10 items:
+For this reason, we limit the search result to 10 items using `max_items`:

 ```python
 search = client.search(